 Non-residential driveway widths (i.e. commercial and industrial land use) shall be reviewed and approved by the Town Board on a case-by-case basis.
 In determining whether or not a driveway for a non-residential use should be required to conform to higher standards, the Town Board shall take into account the following factors; the traffic generated by the use, the type of vehicles using the driveway, the location of the proposed driveway access, and the hours of operation of the use.
 [See attached diagrams in Appendix C]

-Minimum spacing between driveways at the road shoulder will be one hundred feet (100 feet), where possible.

-One driveway per parcel is allowed.
-More than one driveway per parcel may be allowed if; the parcel frontage is greater than one thousand three hundred and twenty feet (1320 feet) or, if more accesses are needed due to fence-lines or geographical features.

 4.1.5 Mailboxes and supports may be located within the Township road right-of-way.
 The Township will repair, at its expense, only those mailboxes that are properly located, and installed (swing away supports) which were damaged by actual contact with the contractor’s equipment.
 No property located in the Township road right-of-way will be compensated for.
 Mailboxes must not be located in cul-de-sacs.
 Swing away mailbox posts are a requirement of the Township on any new driveway.

 4.1.6.
-In-slopes for driveways must be built at a 4:1 ratio.
+In-slopes for driveways must be built no steeper than 4:1 ratio.

 4.1.7.
 Driveways should drain away from the roadway to the flow line of the ditch.

+4.1.8.
+Driveways must be ten feet (10 feet) from neighboring property line.

 4.2.
 Construction and Maintenance of Driveways